History of Vietnam: Golden Age of Cham Civilization and wars with Angkor Empire (7th century–1203)

 Champa and the emerging Khmer Empire had waged war on each other for three centuries, from the 10th to 13th century.
 The Khmer first invaded Champa in Kauthara (Khanh Hoa) in 950.
 In 1080, they attacked Vijaya and central Champa.
 The Cham under Harivarman IV launched counteroffensive against the Cambodian and plundered temples across east of the Mekong river.
 Tensions escalated during the next century.
 Suryavarman II of Khmer Empire invaded Champa in 1145 and 1149 after Cham ruler Indravarman refused to join with the Khmer campaign against the Vietnamese.
 It was believed that Suryavarman II died during the war against Champa in 1150.
 In 1177 Cham king Jaya Indravarman IV led a surprised attacked on Khmer capital Yasodharapura (Angkor) and defeated them at the Battle of Tonlé Sap.

 The new Cambodian ruler, Jayavarman VII, arose to power, repelled the Cham and began his conquest of Champa in 1190.
 He finally defeated the Cham in 1203 and put Champa under Khmer governance for 17 years.
 In 1220, as the Khmer voluntary withdraw from Champa, a Cham prince named Angsaraja proclaimed Jaya Paramesvaravarman II of Champa and restored Cham independence.

 Champa expanded its commerce to the Philippines in the 1200s.
 The History of Song notes that to the east of Champa through a two-day journey lay the country of Ma-i, at Mindoro, Philippines; while Pu-duan (Butuan) at Mindanao, need a seven-day journey, and there were mentions of Cham commercial activities in Butuan.
 Butuan resented Champa commercial supremacy and their king, Rajah Kiling spearheaded a diplomatic rivalry for China trade against Champa hegemony.
 Meanwhile, at the nation of the future Sultanate of Sulu which by then was still Hindu, there was a mass migration of men from Champa and they were locally known as Orang Dampuan, and they caused conflicts (which were then resolved) with the local Sulu people.
 They became the ancestors of the local Yakan people.
+Immigration and trade wasn't one way though as there were also Filipinos who ended up in Champa.